About Eight of Wands

 Side-note: The rods in this card can serve as an arrow.
 Pay special attention to the neighboring card at which the “arrows” are pointing.
 This card often works in conjunction with another, pointing out a need to take a sober look at an issue surfacing in your reading.

 Another side-note: I also get clear, intuitive hits about ecological matters with this card.
-Other than the miniscule house in the background (which plays into the concept of tending to our Earth home), the absence of human influence in the card beckons the intuitive mind to consider our environment, ecology, bio-friendliness, and other hot ?green? topics we face in our world today.
+Other than the minuscule house in the background (which plays into the concept of tending to our Earth home), the absence of human influence in the card beckons the intuitive mind to consider our environment, ecology, bio-friendliness, and other hot “green” topics we face in our world today.

 Some symbols babbling from the brook of the eight of wands:

-Clouds hold the symbol meaning of revelation.
-Consider out of the mists of our deepest thoughts suddenly an epiphany comes, a bright idea comes out from nowhere - this is the basic cloud symbol meaning.
+Clouds: Clouds hold the symbol meaning of revelation.
+Consider out of the mists of our deepest thoughts suddenly an epiphany comes, a bright idea comes out from nowhere – this is the basic cloud symbol meaning.
 Depending on the card, clouds can also symbolize confusion or clouded judgment.
 Primarily, clouds represent higher thought and messages from the divine.
-Walk through other clouds in the cards.

-On some level, all threads of life are first woven with the fiber of Earth.
-This interconnectedness reminds us not only is the earth a stabilizing and a wholly physical symbol, it also represents a network.
+Earth: On some level, all threads of life are first woven with the fiber of Earth.
+This inter-connectedness reminds us not only is the earth a stabilizing and a wholly physical symbol, but it also represents a network.
 Earth is synonymous with belonging.
 She represents community and shared wisdom.
 Earth also embodies the concept of solid ground.
-We've released the limitations of the "small mind" and returned to the foundation our true nature.
+We’ve released the limitations of the “small mind” and returned to the foundation of our true nature.

-In houses we live, die, play, cry, grow, hide, dream, the list goes on.
+House: Houses are where we live, die, play, cry, grow, hide, dream, the list goes on.
 As such, they are symbols of our deepest secrets and the tenderest parts of our hearts.
 House symbol meanings also deal with protection and the value we feel we must guard against theft.
 When houses jump up to our vision in a reading it may be a sign our security is threatened, or it may convey the opposite, and we should not be concerned with safety.
 We are already protected.
-Make other house calls in the cards here.

-Seen on many of the cards, mountain symbol meanings deal with triumph, challenge, attainment, and realization.
+Mountains/Cliffs: Seen on many of the cards, mountain symbol meanings deal with triumph, challenge, attainment, and realization.
 Mountains also represent timelessness and an endurance that is infinite.
 When those mountains peak out of the cards into our attention, we may consider the vastness of our universe, and contemplate our place within it.
 We may also want to consider the heights to which we are climbing, and what the realization of our goals may mean for us and those around us.
-Climb the mountains in other cards here.

-Water is a symbol of emotion and the subconscious.
+Rivers, Streams, Waterfalls: Water is a symbol of emotion and the subconscious.
 Therefore, waterfalls deal with the constant running and flowing movement of our emotions and the stirring movements of our deeper minds.
-Observing the nature of rivers and waterfalls, we see they typically move at such a rushing speed that they tend to take everything with them in their path - rocks, trees, any debris in the midst of water's dominant path is subject to its pull.
+Observing the nature of rivers and waterfalls, we see they typically move at such a rushing speed that they tend to take everything with them in their path – rocks, trees, any debris in the midst of water’s dominant path is subject to its pull.
 In the eight of wands Tarot card meaning, we are called to submit to that dominant pull and higher purpose.
-A few other waterways for your contemplation.

 Questions the eight of wands asks of us in a reading: